volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 const formatPrice = (price: number | string) => {
   /*
     ERROR:
-    Property 'toFixed' does not exist on type 'string | number'.
-    Property 'toFixed' does not exist on type 'string' */ return price.toFixed(2);
+    Property "toFixed" does not exist on type "string | number" Property "toFixed" does not exist on type "string" */ return price.toFixed(2);
 };

 ```

 The **formatPrice** function formats passed value that can be either a **number** or a **string** to the **00.00** format, so if passed value is **10**, the output is **10.00**.

-However, it contains a bug and TypeScript warns us about it - *Property 'toFixed' does not exist on type 'string'*, which means that the **toFixed()** method can be executed only on **number** type.
+However, it contains a bug and TypeScript warns us about it - *Property "toFixed" does not exist on type "string"*, which means that the **toFixed()** method can be executed only on **number** type.

 Surely, it is possible to forbid accepting the **string** type, but in some cases it may not be obvious what type of a value will come in, so to be safe, it is better to handle both of them.